johnpapa/vscode-winteriscoming/README.md

 1. Select `enable custom CSS and JS`
 1. Reload VS Code

+## Fonts

+I am using a paid font titled `Operator Mono`.
+If you do not have that font, the settings above will move along to Fira Code or Inconsolata, until it finds an installed font.

 ## Feedback

 If you have suggestions, please [open an issue](https://github.com/johnpapa/vscode-winteriscoming/issues) or better yet, a [pull request](https://github.com/johnpapa/vscode-winteriscoming/pulls).